In order to undertake this course, we ask that you:

-- have some experience of working with vulnerable people in a caring role and an understanding of how this relates to social work practice;
+- have some experience of working with vulnerable people in a caring role and an understanding of how this relates to social work practice

-- We therefore encourage you to complete a health and wellbeing self-declaration form at the interview, relating to health conditions that will affect your practice.
+- assess your potential health needs and the possible impact on fitness to practise.
+We therefore encourage you to complete a health and wellbeing self-declaration form at the interview, relating to health conditions that will affect your practice.

 Months of entry